 - Junior love attacking to your wide corner, and now you need to move and hit the ball weakly.
 Kids repeat this step until you lose the point.
 To answer this tactics “wide corner”.
 You attack the ball in parallel, but not cross-court.
 That means, if kids attack to your forehand, you return the ball to kid’s backhand.
 Vice-versa, if kids send the ball to your backhand, you return it to his forehand.

-- Kids love medium spin, and love borrowing your force.
+- Kids love medium spin and love borrowing your force.
 So Mix-up “heavy spin” and “no-spin”.
-You serve heavy backspin, and then attack the next ball with heavy topspin.
+You serve heavy backspin and then attack the next ball with heavy topspin.
 It works very well because now, kids can’t drive the ball easily.
 This way, you can break his playing style.

 - Junior players and female players love “fast pace” rallies.
 You need to break it.
-One slow ball, or short ball, and another ball, fast and heavy spin ball.
+One slow ball, or the short ball, and another ball, fast and heavy spin ball.
 One ball short with heavy spin, and another ball fast with less spin.
 You will see, they will struggle to deal with it.

 - Young players lack experience and mental weakness.
 Once you show “no mercy, no hesitation”, kids can give up quickly.
 But don’t do the bad-manner acts (shout to the kids face, use bad words, etc)!
-A good coach can complain your acts to the umpire.
+A good coach can complain about your acts to the umpire.

 Look at the score.
 The big guy is leading 10-7, so he has a huge advantage to win the set.
 The young kid played a very good tactic: One long ball to the wide backhand and two consecutive long balls to the wide forehand side.
 Maybe, this is the advice from his father.

-Weakness of penhold player in table tennis
+The weakness of penhold player in table tennis

 This is a deadly tactic to play against the traditional penholder.
 Traditional penholder can only block the long ball with his backhand.
 And if you keep attacking the long ball to his wide forehand, it will take away his favorite position (pivot).